 Your attendance in class is mandatory.
 You will log in to the urHere computer each class day.
 You start the semester with 8 attendance points.
-Each day you are absent, I will subtract 2 from that number.
-Each day you are late, I will subtract 1 from that number.
-Each day you leave early, I will subtract 1 from that number.
+Each day you are absent, the computer will subtract 2 from that number.
+Each day you are late, the computer will subtract 1 from that number.
+Each day you leave early, the computer will subtract 1 from that number.
 If the number ever reaches zero, I reserve the right to withdraw you from the class.
 It is your responsibility to find out about announcements and changes, if any, if you are absent, arrive late, or leave early.